rezacloner1372/Golang-Logger/README.md

 # Logging Repository for Go

-This repository provides a flexible logging solution in Go, allowing seamless integration with various logging packages such as Zap or Zero-Log.
+This repository provides a flexible logging solution in Go, allowing seamless integration with various logging packages such as Zap or ZeroLog.
 The design emphasizes modularity, enabling easy swapping between different logging implementations while maintaining a structured logging format.

 ## Overview